phughk/www.surrealdb.com/app/blog/2024-05-09-why-surrealdb-future.md

 Regardless of what a user has subscribed to, notifications will only be delivered based on the authenticated session of that user.

-To make a query like this one a Live Query
+To make a query like this one a Live Query...

 ```surql
 SELECT message FROM the_future;
 ```

-All it takes is one magic word to [unlock streaming data magic](https://surrealdb.com/blog/unlocking-streaming-data-magic-with-surrealdb-live-queries-and-change-feeds/?utm_source=blog&utm_medium=post)
+...all it takes is one magic word to [unlock streaming data magic](https://surrealdb.com/blog/unlocking-streaming-data-magic-with-surrealdb-live-queries-and-change-feeds/?utm_source=blog&utm_medium=post)

 ```surql
 LIVE SELECT message FROM the_future;